toralf/torutils/README.md

 This replaces any current content of the iptables _filter_ table with the rule set described below.
 Best is to (re-)start Tor afterwards.
+If the script doesn't work out of the box then please proceed with the [Installation](#installation) section.

 The live statistics can be watched by:

 ```bash